Potatofrs/Potatofrs/README.md

 Howdy!
-It's me, Queenie!

-Hello there! 👋 I'm Queenie, a technology enthusiast based in Cebu City, Philippines.
+It's me, Queenie! a technology enthusiast based in Cebu City, Philippines.
 Welcome to my GitHub profile!

 I have a keen interest in technology and enjoy diving into mobile gaming.
 Additionally, I'm enthusiastic about front-end development and the creative aspects of building user interfaces.